jcolag/entropy-arbitrage/2022-12-01-silence-lease.md

  > **RIKER**: Aye, sir.
 Wesley, reverse our direction, set a course for the Cornelian star system.
 Impulse power.

 No such star exists, as you might have already guessed.
-Instead, the writers---what passes for writers, I mean, since the writers strike probably continues in the outside world---have tried to show off their fancy educations.
-[Cornelian dilemma](https://en.wikipedia.org/wiki/Cornelian_dilemma) describes dramatic situations where a character must make a choice where all options will cause some significant harm.
+Instead, the writers---what passes for writers, I mean, since the writers strike probably continues in the outside world---have tried to show off their fancy educations.  {% wiki Cornelian_dilemma|Cornelian dilemma|en %} describes dramatic situations where a character must make a choice where all options will cause some significant harm.

 Unlike *The Spell of the Yukon*, I assume that we can all see how the dilemma applies to an episode where Picard makes the choice to kill the entire crew to spite an alien who wants to perform sadistic experiments on them...